HP OfficeJet Pro 7740 Printer Review

 Input Tray Capacity

-The HP OfficeJet Pro 7740 has decent printing speeds.
-It takes a little long to start printing after sitting idle for a while, and it's a bit slow to print black text documents, but it can still get out a long essay or report in a minute or two.
-It's also slow to print color documents like PowerPoint slides.
-However, it's very quick to print out a typical 4" x 6" photo.
-It can automatically print double-sided sheets up to legal size, but, unfortunately, it can't duplex print tabloid size.
-If you need a model that supports duplex printing for tabloid-size sheets and also prints black-only text documents much faster, consider the Epson WorkForce Pro WF-7310.
+This printer takes a while to start printing after sitting idle, and it's a bit slow to print black text documents.
+It can automatically print double-sided sheets up to legal size, but, unfortunately, it can't duplex-print Tabloid size.
+If you need a model that supports duplex printing for Tabloid paper and prints black-only text documents much faster, consider the Epson WorkForce Pro WF-7310.

 Document Printing Sizes